 1

-To mitigate security risks, you can disable credential caching on office and administrator computers.
-It is recommended to reduce the number of cached accounts on mobile devices to 1.
-It means that even if an administrator has logged on to a computer and their data has been cached, the password hash of the administrator will be overwritten after the device owner logs on.
+Disabling credential caching on office and administrator computers is one way to mitigate security risks.
+For mobile devices, it is advisable to reduce the number of cached accounts to one.
+In other words, if an administrator logs into a computer and their credentials are cached, the administrator’s password hash will overwrite the cached credentials when the device owner logs in.

-You can create separate GPOs in your domain to control the use of cached credentials for different devices and user categories (for example, using GPO Security filters, WMI filters, or deploying the CashedLogonsCount registry parameter using GPP Item level targeting).
+You can create separate GPOs in your domain to control the use of cached credentials for different devices and user categories (for example, using GPO Security filters, WMI filters, or deploying the CachedLogonsCount registry parameter using GPP item-level targeting).

 - For mobile (laptop) users: